 Carbohydrates – The Master Fuel

-A diet rich in carbohydrates increases endurance performance because of the extra store of carbohydrates in the muscles and liver, called glycogen.
-Work completed in the early 1980’s by David Costill at Ball State University showed that if athletes did not consume a diet high in carbohydrates on a daily basis, they would experience chronic fatigue and poor performance.
-It is well documented that endurance athletes need to replenish carbohydrate stores in the body, especially during periods of intense training.
+A diet rich in carbohydrates increases both endurance and intermittent high-intensity performance because of the extra store of carbohydrates in the muscles and liver, called glycogen.
+It is well documented that athletes need to replenish carbohydrate stores in the body, especially during periods of intense training or competition.
 Consuming carbohydrates during workouts lasting over one hour can also benefit performance and delay onset of fatigue.
-Several recent studies have shown that athletes who participate in stop-andgo sports, such as basketball and soccer, may also need to focus on consuming more carbohydrates during training and competition.
+Studies have shown that athletes who participate in intermittent sports, such as basketball and soccer, should also focus on consuming more carbohydrates during training and competition.
 This is not surprising since it is well-known that carbohydrates, when compared to protein and dietary fat, are the most efficiently broken down and metabolized form of energy for the body.
-Athletes doing stop-and-go activities were found to have better speeds and delayed fatigue when consuming a higher carbohydrate diet.

 Recommended Intake of Carbohydrates

-Depending upon the training routine, athletes should consume at least 50 percent, but ideally 60-70 percent of their total calories from carbohydrates.
+Depending upon the training routine, athletes should consume anywhere from 3-12 grams of carbohydrates per kilogram of bodyweight throughout the day.
 This percentage is only a guideline for estimating carbohydrate needs.
-Depending upon the length of training sessions, an athlete’s carbohydrate intake should be between 2.5-6.0 grams per pound of body weight, with longer training times reflecting the higher number of grams needed.
-See Table 1 to calculate grams of carbohydrates needed.
+Depending upon the length and type of training sessions, an athlete’s carbohydrate intake should adjust, with longer times and more intense trainings reflecting the higher number of grams needed.

 Table 1 Determining Grams of Carbohydrates for Athletes Needs